nigeljbs/MAE-342/Phase_1.md

 | **Camshaft Bearings**
 Camshaft bearings support the camshaft and transfer loads to the cylinder head, reducing friction and ensuring smooth rotation at high engine speeds. | <img src="figures/Cam_Bearing.png" width="160"> |

+## Kinematics
+Kinematics describes how rotational input at the crankshaft produces cam motion and valve lift.
+For a four-stroke engine, each cylinder completes one intake and one exhaust event every two crank revolutions.

+## Preliminary Failure Mode Review
+Spring Fatigue - Over long periods, cyclic loading of the valve springs can lead to fatigue and eventual failure, reducing their ability to properly control the valves.
+In some cases, this spring failure leads to gear wear and may cause the timing system to jump a tooth, misaligning the camshaft relative to the pistons’ motion.
+Spring fatigue can be avoided by using springs with improved cyclic loading properties or by repairing or replacing springs more routinely.

+## Critical Design Parameters
+Geometry that controls motion:
+Cam lobe geometry (intake and exhaust lobes): base circle, max lift, duration, ramp shape